Wal33D/Quadratic-Solver/README.md

 ### Description 📝

-Quadratic Solver is a straightforward, user-friendly application designed to provide solutions for quadratic equations in real time.
-Targeting students, educators, and anyone with an interest in mathematics, it aims to simplify the process of finding roots of any quadratic equation, enhancing learning and problem-solving efficiency.
-Whether you're dealing with homework, preparing for an exam, or just curious about quadratic equations, Quadratic Solver is the go-to tool for accurate and fast solutions.
+Quadratic Solver is an efficient, easy-to-use command-line application designed for solving quadratic equations.
+It's built for students, educators, and anyone with a need to find roots of quadratic equations quickly.
+By providing a streamlined process for calculating and displaying solutions, this C program helps demystify quadratic equations for educational and practical purposes.

 ### Installation Instructions 🔧

 #### Pre-requisites:

-- Python 3.x
+- GCC compiler
-- Pip (Python Package Installer)
+- Make (optional for ease of compilation)

 #### Installation Steps: